 - Describe how you believe UMD's Advanced Generalist MSW program will prepare you to achieve your goals.

 - Present any additional information you would like the Admissions Committee to consider in formulating recommendations concerning your admission.

-A brief document that summarizes education, employment history, and experiences.
-Resume should be uploaded into the Program Supplementary Information section in Apply Online under "Resume".
+- Resume/CV - A brief document that summarizes education, employment history, and experiences.

 - Disproportionate number of children of color in foster care